themesberg/flowbite/content/components/pagination.md

 {{< /example >}}

-## Select input & buttons (New)
+## Select input and buttons

-Use the following list of pagination items based on two sizes powered by Tailwind CSS utility classes to indicate a series of content for your website.
+This example can be used to select the number of pages and navigate using the left and right arrows.

 {{< example class="flex flex-col space-y-6 py-8 items-center" github="components/pagination.md" show_dark=true >}}